pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 section of the Signal K documentation may provide helpful orientation.

-__signalk-switchlogic__ processes a collection of user-defined rules each of which maps the result of an input boolean expression onto some output action.
+__signalk-switchlogic__ processes a collection of user-defined rules each of which computes the result of an input boolean expression and outputs the result to a Signal K path using a mechanism which is defined in each rule.

 Operands in input expressions are values drawn from Signal K paths in either the "notification...." or "electrical.switches...." trees.
-Output actions include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel.
+Output mechanisms include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel so that some proxy-application can implement the required update.

 Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel for relevant